Loading...

 The National Museum of Computing details...

-Look forward to a fun and interesting day out with the children at The National Museum of Computing in Buckinghamshire.
-Located on the Bletchley Park Estate in Milton Keynes, this fascinating museum is an independent charity and offers an interactive and engaging history of the history of computing.
+Look forward to a hands-on day out with the children at The National Museum of Computing in Buckinghamshire.
+Located on the Bletchley Park Estate, this fascinating museum offers an interactive and engaging way to experience the history of computing.

 The National Museum of Computing reviews...